fairlydurable/useful-cmds/README.md

  Tap any key to finish video capture
 ```

+**lalign** - Lets you left align code blocks without losing indentation.
+Works on the system pasteboard.

 ### Deprecated

 - `cites` - we no longer use Assembly.
 I'll see whether the URL functionality still works.